LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Introduction

 In this paper, we introduce LiFeChain, a \underline{li}ghtweight block\underline{chain} framework designed as a plug-and-play security tool for efficient, transparent, and verifiable \underline{fe}derated \underline{life}long learning in resource-constrained IoT environments.
 After local training, clients store their information in two distinct components: local models and extracted knowledge.
-To optimize the storage and transmission efficiency while enabling rapid retrieval of historical knowledge for FLL, we introduce the knowledge retrieval vector (KRV), which captures correlations in knowledge and narrows the search space, thereby improving retrieval efficiency.
-To mitigate the adverse effects of malicious updates while preserving identity security, we propose a novel consensus mechanism called proof of model correlation (PoMC), which filters out highly heterogeneous models before aggregation to minimize the risk of negative impacts during global model knowledge transfer to clients, thereby preventing knowledge corruption through MC.
+To optimize the storage and transmission efficiency while enabling rapid retrieval of historical knowledge for FLL, we introduce the Knowledge Retrieval Vector (KRV), which captures correlations in knowledge and narrows the search space, thereby improving retrieval efficiency.
+To preserve identity security while mitigating malicious updates, we propose Proof of Model Correlation (PoMC).
+This novel consensus mechanism filters out highly heterogeneous models prior to aggregation and minimizes negative knowledge transfer to clients and effectively prevents MC.
 Once validated, both global models and knowledge are securely recorded in specialized server and client blocks and broadcast across the network.
-As tasks evolve, users can invoke segmented zero-knowledge arbitration (Seg-ZA) at any stage to validate suspicious aggregated models and identify abnormal committee members, ensuring reliable training against long-term MC attacks from powerful servers in IoT networks.
+As tasks evolve, users can invoke Segmented Zero-knowledge Arbitration (Seg-ZA) at any stage to validate suspicious aggregated models and identify abnormal committee members, ensuring reliable training against long-term MC attacks from powerful servers in IoT networks.